TAME-IF/TAME/README.md

 The files in the `js` directory are executed via NodeJS.

-The files in the `scripts` directory are sample TAMEScript programs that are used for testing.
+The files in the `scripts/tame` directory are sample TAMEScript programs that are used for testing.
 All of them should be working, but there may be a few that don't during major changes.